boostorg/beast/README.md

 * **Boost:** Boost.Asio and some other parts of Boost.
 * **OpenSSL:** Required for using TLS/Secure sockets and examples/tests

-When using Microsoft Visual C++, Visual Studio 2015 Update 3 or later is required.
+When using Microsoft Visual C++, Visual Studio 2017 or later is required.

 One of these components is required in order to build the tests and examples: